 Administrative licenses related to library and information technology but no longer awarded in Wisconsin:

 To become a public librarian, your path will be influenced by the type of public library you want to work in.
 See the Wisconsin Department of Public Instruction site on Wisconsin Public Library Director Certification for more information.
-The minor in library science prepares students for Grade 2 certification in Wisconsin.
+The minor in library science prepares students for Grade 2 or 3 certification in Wisconsin.
 This is for library directors in communities up to 5,999 people.
 It requires a bachelor's degree and the following courses:

 To be a library administrator in a larger public library, Wisconsin requires a bachelor's degree and a master's degree from a library school program accredited by the American Library Association.
-For more information on certification in Wisconsin, see the Wisconsin Department of Public Instruction's Public Library Director Certification page.
+For more information on certification in Wisconsin, see the Wisconsin Department of Public Instruction's Wisconsin Public Library Director Certification page.